ChenfeiJiangSICAU/Comparation-of-ASR-and-ICanclean-style-CCA-noise-reduction-on-EEG/README.md

-# GRF EEG MobileBCI Denoising Benchmark
+# IMU EEG MobileBCI Denoising Benchmark

 This project benchmarks ASR and an iCanClean-style CCA regression cleaner on the MobileBCI BrainVision EEG/IMU files from https://github.com/ChenfeiJiangSICAU/MobileBCI_Data.